Steam-Chat-Bot/node-steam-chat-bot/TRIGGERS.md

 - `!notify filter add $YourName` - adds *$YourName* to the filter list, provided none of the banned list is in it.
 - `!notify filter list` - lists your current filters.
 - `!notify filter remove ##` - removes the ## filter from your list.
-- `!notify send TEXT` - tests your filters with 'TEXT', as though it were a line sent from chat
+- `!notify send TEXT` - tests your filters with 'TEXT', as though it were a line sent from a chat (Without this, the bot will not trigger notifications on your own messages)
 - `!notify email some@address.tld` - sets your email address to some@address.tld.
 Set email to N/No/F/False to disable emails.
 - `!notify message BOOL` - enables or disables sending you private messages as notifications.
 Y/Yes/N/No/T/True/F/False.
 - `!notify delete` - Tells the bot to delete you from the database.
 You must add 'yes' to the end to actually do so.